 Build Windows client applications using the XRM tools

-XRM tooling is a set of APIs built on top of the Common Data Service assembly APIs (Organization service and Discovery service) that provide support for building Windows client applications for Common Data Service.
+XRM tooling is a set of new APIs built on top of the Microsoft Dynamics CRM APIs that provide support for building Windows client applications for Microsoft Dynamics CRM.
 It provides the following capabilities:

-- Supports all the authentication modes to sign in to Common Data Service instance.
+Supports all the authentication modes to sign in to CRM, except OAuth.

-- Provides PowerShell support for authentication and connection to Common Data Service instance.
+Provides Windows PowerShell support for authentication and connection to CRM.

-- Provides a common Windows Presentation Foundation login control for Common Data Service for consistent sign-in experience to Common Data Service from your Windows client applications.
+Provides a common Windows Presentation Foundation (WPF) (WPF) login control for CRM for consistent sign-in experience to CRM from your Windows client applications.

-- Supports secure storage of the sign-in credentials and reuse of the stored credentials to automatically sign in to Common Data Service after initial sign in.
+Supports secure storage of the sign-in credentials and reuse of the stored credentials to automatically sign in to CRM after initial sign in.

-- Provides built-in diagnostic tracing and performance reporting of the actions performed in Common Data Service, which you can configure based on your organization’s requirements.
+Provides built-in diagnostic tracing and performance reporting of the actions performed in CRM, which you can configure based on your organization’s requirements.

 Components of XRM tooling